Phase transition during inflation and the gravitational wave signal at pulsar timing arrays

-In this work, we perform a field-theoretic simulation of the bubble nucleation and collision process, with a lattice of size $1000\times1000\times1000$, to calculate induced curvature perturbation.
-Based on these results, we can predict both the strength and the spectral shape of the secondary GW signal.
-In the absence of a combination of the data sets from different PTAs, we choose the results from the NANOGrav collaboration \cite{NANOGrav:2023hde} as a benchmark for comparison.
-We show that both the size and the shape of the observed signal by NANOGrav~\cite{NANOGrav:2023hde,NANOGrav:2023gor} in the region with the frequency $f < {\rm (1 \ year)}^{-1}$ can be well fit by the secondary GWs produced by first-order phase transition produced during inflation.
+As pointed out in \cite{An:2020fff} and \cite{An:2022cce}, the plasma energy density during inflation is significantly smaller compared to latent heat.
+Therefore, the dominant source for GW and the induced curvature perturbation is from bubble collisions.
+In this work, we employ a field-theoretic simulation of the bubble nucleation and collision process to calculate the induced curvature perturbation.
+Based on the results, we predict both the strength and the spectral shape of the secondary GW signal.
+Without combining the data sets from different PTAs, we choose the results from the NANOGrav collaboration~\cite{NANOGrav:2023hde} as a benchmark for comparison.
+We show that both the size and the shape of the signal observed by NANOGrav~\cite{NANOGrav:2023hde,NANOGrav:2023gor} in the region with the frequency $f < {\rm (1 \ year)}^{-1}$ can be well fit by the secondary GWs generated through first-order phase transition occurring during inflation.